Sustainable TreeCaps from Europe - much easier said than done! - NIKIN EU

 Time began to run away from us

-"We have been waiting for the delivery of the samples for quite a long time now.
+"We've been waiting quite a long time for the samples to be delivered.
 There was once talk of 2-4 weeks for the first samples.
-But now it's been months.
+But it's now been months.
 We actually wanted to start production in December 2018 so that we would be ready for spring.
-It's all getting pretty tight now."Excerpt from the email to the trading company
+It's all getting pretty tight now." - Excerpt from the email to the trading company

-A setback, but we did not give up
+A setback, but we didn't give up

 An unexpected glimmer of hope